greenboi105/PyMongo-Restaurants/README.md

 ## Step 2: Update the Database

-We was to upload the JSON data entry for a new restaurant to the database:
+We want to upload the JSON data entry for a new restaurant to the database:

 ```json
 {